Judge Says DEA, TSA Can Continue To Be Sued For Stealing Cash From Airline Passengers

 Working under the assumption that the mere existence of cash is illegal, the DEA and TSA lifted the cash from Rebecca Brown, claiming it was "suspicious."
 A lawsuit followed in January 2020.
 Shortly after the filing of the lawsuit, the DEA agreed to return the $82,000 it stole from the retiree and his daughter.

 The lawsuit, however, continues.
-The Institute of Justice is representing multiple plaintiffs who've had their cash taken by the TSA and DEA.
+The Institute for Justice is representing multiple plaintiffs who've had their cash taken by the TSA and DEA.
 This return of funds helps Rebecca and her father, but it doesn't stop the DEA and TSA from continuing to declare nearly any amount of cash "suspicious" before taking it from travelers.

 Earlier this year, the magistrate judge [PDF] taking the first crack at the case recommended the agencies not be allowed to exit the lawsuit.
 The government argued the plaintiffs had no standing because traveling with cash is a personal choice -- one that can be made at any time to give rise to claims of possible future injury.
 Yes, it's a stupid argument.
 And here it is: